A game for

 This project is rated EASY to do.

-How To Make Turkey Trot Board
+How to Make a Thanksgiving Turkey Trot Board

 Read all of the steps before starting.

-Step 1: Choose printable patterns and print
+Step 1: Choose Printable Patterns and Print

 Choose a game board to make.
 Download and print the pattern(s).